 — fill_percentage: target hem filling for this region,

-— top_index: the index (see clause 7.4.2.2) where the region’s adhesive connects to,
+— top_index: the index (see 7.4.2.2) where the region’s adhesive connects to,

-— bottom_index: the index (see clause 7.4.2.2) where the region’s adhesive connects to.
+— bottom_index: the index (see 7.4.2.2) where the region’s adhesive connects to.

 Existence of top_index and bottom_index is meaningful only if adhesive element is specified, especially when the hemming involves more than two flange partners.